tangle-network/relayer/config/README.md

 ##### Linked Anchors

-The Linked Anchors configuration is used to define the linked anchors for this VAnchor contract. which is only available when the [type](#type) is `VAnchor`.
-This configration value is a list of Linked Anchors, that are defined in a human-readable format (or raw format), nonetheless, the relayer will convert them to a raw format before using them.
+The Linked Anchors configuration is used to define the linked anchors for the VAnchor contract.
+This configuration is only available when the [type](#type) is set to `VAnchor`.

+The configuration value is a list of Linked Anchors, defined in a human-readable format.
+However, the relayer will convert them to a raw format before using them.

 - Required: `false`
 - Default: `null` (defaults to an empty list)
-- Avilable configuration values:
+- Available configuration values:

 ```toml
 [[evm.ethereum.contracts]]